 Continuing Financial Aid Applicants

-- Your award is divided into either two or four disbursements based upon your home location; Troy is Semester based (two disbursements) while TROY Service Centers, Phenix City, TROY Online, Montgomery, Dothan, and unknown locations are T-Term based (four disbursements).
-You can check your awarded disbursement pattern on Financial Aid Self Service.
+- Your offer is divided into either two or four disbursements based upon your home location; Troy is Semester based (two disbursements) while TROY Service Centers, Phenix City, TROY Online, Montgomery, Dothan, and unknown locations are T-Term based (four disbursements).
+You can check your offered disbursement pattern on Financial Aid Self-Service.
 Once your financial aid is transmitted, you cannot change your attendance pattern.

 4. Student loan funds can only be disbursed for the period of the loan request.
 If you cease to be enrolled, drop below half-time, or graduate, all loan funds for future disbursements will be canceled.
 Financial Aid is credited to your student account after the last day of free drop/add (approximately one week after classes have begun).

-- If you did not/will not attend Fall Semester or T-Term 1, your award will be canceled when we determine you are not enrolled.
+- If you did not/will not attend Fall Semester or T-Term 1, your offer will be canceled when we determine you are not enrolled.
 You will need to submit a Student Loan Request to inform Troy University of your intent to attend a different semester or term.
 Check our website or call the number above for more information.
-We will check SAP again prior to reactivation of your awards.
+We will check SAP again prior to reactivation of your offers.

 8. POLICIES GOVERNING FINANCIAL AID OFFERS

-STUDENT EMPLOYMENT: Any amount listed on your financial aid award letter for student employment is only an estimate of potential earnings.
+STUDENT EMPLOYMENT: Any amount listed on your financial aid offer letter for student employment is only an estimate of potential earnings.
 Students offered employment would be paid minimum wage for actual hours worked, not to exceed 13 hours per week.
 Students will be notified of the job assignments after accepting work study.